1999 UST Growling Tigers basketball team: Summary

 The best-of-three Finals series was extended to a third and deciding game, with both teams taking one game apiece.
 In the deciding third game, the Tigers began an 8-0 run before La Salle's Renren Ritualo scored a jumper, five minutes after tip-off.
 Three more successive baskets by the Archers tied the score, followed by a series of misses and turnovers by both teams.
 The Archers' Dino Aldeguer next scored a three-point play for a 9-4 La Salle count, with UST still leading, 17-15.
 La Salle's Willy Wilson then scored his own three-point play to pull his team ahead, 18-17.

 UST at this juncture went on a series of missed jump shots, which prompted head coach Aric del Rosario to point out to his team how they were more effective in scoring from under the basket.
-Statistics would back-up the Tigers' coach claim, with their 34-18 lead over the Archers in inside point production for the first half.
+Statistics would back-up Del Rosario's claim, as they lead over the Archers in inside point production for the first half, 34-18.

 The Tigers yielded their biggest deficit at the half when Niño Gelig missed a three-point attempt and a rebound by the Archers' Mac Cuan resulted to a Ritualo fast break, scoring on a two-handed bank shot as he eluded two UST defenders for a six-point La Salle lead.
 Two successive undergoal stabs by Marvin Ortiguerra pulled the Tigers to within two at 38-40.
 Ritualo then fired a three with 45 seconds remaining at the half, and was countered by Ortiguerra's basket, as he forced the goal from a near-botched play for a 40-43 count.
 Wilson next missed his shot which was rebounded by UST as the first half buzzer sounded.